David Manzur: Career

+Manzur was also an educator who taught at the University of the Andes alongside Armando Villegas, training such future artists as Fanny Sanín.

-Manzur´s latest exhibition to mark his 90th birthday was called "El Oficio de la Pintura" at the Bogotá Museum of Modern Art and curated by Eugenio Viola.
+Manzur's exhibition to mark his 90th birthday was called "El Oficio de la Pintura" at the Bogotá Museum of Modern Art and curated by Eugenio Viola.
 It showcased works of each one of the seven decades of Manzur´s work, it was received with critical and public acclaim.